easymirror/easymirror-platform/README.md

 ## Building Containers
 ### Building
-- To build all the services together, run `docker-compose up`
+- To build all the services together, run `docker-compose up -d`
+- To shut down all servvices, run `docker-compose down`
 ### Debugging
 - To debug the docker containers, simply run `docker-compose config`